TomographicImaging/CIL-Data/README.md

 The original dataset is available at https://github.com/DiamondLightSource/Savu/blob/master/test_data/data/24737_fd.nxs Here it has been normalised with flat-field and dark-field.

-## headsq.mha
+## head.mha
-The file headsq.mha comes from VTK-Data.
+The file head.mha comes from VTK-Data.
 The original dataset is available at: https://github.com/open-cv/VTKData/tree/master/Data/headsq.
 Please see the VTKData LICENSE.txt file for the associated license.